RamSailopal/datahub-yottadb/README.md

 password: **datahub**

-A new dataset should appear, exported from YottaDB
+Once the docker environment has been provisioned completely and after a further 3 minutes, a new dataset should appear, exported from YottaDB

 All relevant code/files for YottaDB are stored in the **docker/yottadb** directory of the repo.